white-glider/evolution-mail-filter-clamav/README.md

 ## Usage

-After enabling the new message filter in Evolution every new email that arrives on your INBOX will be automatically sent to the shell script, which in turn will send it to ClamAV.
+After enabling the new message filter in Evolution, every new email that arrives at your INBOX will be automatically sent to the shell script, which in turn will send it to ClamAV.
 If ClamAV finds a threat then the script will send you a desktop notification.

 In fact, the shell script only acts as liaison between Evolution and ClamAV.
 The AWK script is just for parsing the email message and extract the fields `From` and `Subject` to enrich the desktop notification so it's easier to identify which message contains the threat.